barbarabodinier/sharp/README.md

 <!-- badges: end -->

-Implementation of stability-enhanced models for variable selection in regression, graphical modelling and clustering.
-These methods are based on resampling approaches to compute selection proportions.
-Calibration of the models is done via maximisation of a stability score measuring how unlikely it is that the selection procedure is uniform.
+Implementation of stability-enhanced models for variable selection in multivariate regression, graphical and clustering models.
+These methods rely on resampling approaches to estimate selection (or co-membership) probability.
+Calibration of the models is done via maximisation of a stability score measuring the likelihood of informative (non-uniform) selection procedure.

 ## Installation